Karan Johar Calls Out A Troll Who Mocked His Sexuality!

 To which Karan replied, "You absolutely orignal genius!
 Where have you been hiding all this while???
 Thank you for existing and emerging as the most prolific voice on Twitter today!!!"

-Soon after KJo's reply, the troll removed his tweet from the micro-bogging site but KJo's reply had already grabbed many eyeballs by then and here's how his followers reacted to his tweet.
+Soon after KJo's reply, the troll removed his tweet from the micro-blogging site but KJo's reply had already grabbed many eyeballs by then and here's how his followers reacted to his tweet.

 अशांत @iamashish_jha: "@karanjohar Sir you shouldn't respond to such creatures...
 You are giving them what they want..
 ATTENTION they are the peoples who are ashamed of their own existence."